 - Avoid known food allergens during the first year, such as peanuts, egg, soy, milk, wheat and nuts.

-- Try to keep the air in the house as dry as possible.
+- Try to keep the air in your house as dry as possible.
 Allergens, such as dust mites, love humidity.
-Good ventilation in the house reduces dust mites.
+Good ventilation in your house reduces dust mites.
 Use a proper ionizer (air purifier).

 - Use anti-dust and anti-allergen bedding.
 There are special covers for sale for duvet, mattress and pillows.
-With these so-called allergy covers, people can protect themselves from dust mites.
+With these so-called allergy covers, you can protect yourself from dust mites.

-- Make sure that there is no smoking done inside the house.
+- Make sure that there is no smoking done inside your house.